1. Giving someone the benefit of the doubt means to believe they are innocent and that the charges against them are false or inaccurate.

-Example: I returned to my car after shopping and I saw a long scratch on the passenger side door!
-I asked the only person nearby about it, but he shrugged and told me he didn’t do it, so I gave him the benefit of the doubt because I had no evidence saying otherwise.
+Example: After returning to my car, I saw a long scratch on the passenger side door.
+The only person standing nearby shrugged and said he didn’t see anything, so I gave him the benefit of the doubt and went home.

 Synonyms / Similar Phrases: